MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/azure-hybrid-relay-connection.md

 The full code sample is available in the [PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples/) repo at [dataverse/orgsvc/C#-NETCore](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc/C%23-NETCore).

-## Configure a Dataverse service endpoint and step
+## Configure a service endpoint and step

-Follow the instructions in this [article](azure-register-service-endpoint.md) on how to configure a service endpoint and step to post the Dataverse remote execution context to the Azure ServiceBus.
+Follow the instructions in [Register a service endpoint](azure-register-service-endpoint.md) to configure a service endpoint and plug-in step that posts the Dataverse remote execution context to the Azure ServiceBus.

 ## Getting it all working

 You can test the Dataverse-Azure connection by following these steps.

-1. Enable the service endpoint step if disabled.
+1. Enable the service endpoint plug-in step (if disabled).
 1. Execute the listener app so that it starts listening on the hybrid relay connection.
 1. Perform the intended Dataverse operation for which the step was registered.
 The operation triggers the service endpoint plug-in to post the execution context to the service bus.
 1. Check the Dataverse System Job records for success or failure of the post.

-If all goes well, the listener app outputs the received remote execution context data to the terminal window.
-If not, then check the Dataverse System Job records for a failure.
+If you are running the sample listener app linked in this article, the listener app outputs the received remote execution context data to the console window.
+If this does not happen, check the Dataverse System Job records for a failure.
 The system job description details the reason for failure.

+You can access the system jobs in Power Apps under **Advanced settings** > **Settings** > **System Jobs**.

 ## Related content